GoogleCloudPlatform/gke-logging-sinks-demo/README.md

 To access the Stackdriver logs in Cloud Storage perform the following steps:

-**Note:** The Cloud Storage Export is not populated immediately.
-It may take a few minutes for logs to appear.
+**Note:** Logs from Cloud Storage Export are not populated immediately.
+It may take up to 2-3 hours for logs to appear.

 1. In the GCP console navigate to the **Storage -> Storage** page.
 2. This loads the Cloud Storage Browser page.
 On the page find the Bucket with the name stackdriver-gke-logging-<random-Id>, and click on the name (which is a hyperlink).